Upcoming Changes to our Terms of Service

 As you can see, we have clear policies and strong protections in place to support you and your continued success on our platform.

-Should you have any questions regarding these changes when they go into effect on May 9th, please contact us at email@example.com.
-If you’ve got feedback about your experience using Voices and how we can improve, send an email to firstname.lastname@example.org.
-Finally, keep an eye out for exciting news around our soon-to-be-launched Community Forum, a safe environment for our talent community to engage with one another, and us here at Voices.
+Should you have any questions regarding these changes when they go into effect on May 9th, please contact us at [email protected].
+If you’ve got feedback about your experience using Voices and how we can improve, send an email to [email protected].

 Thanks for continuing to be a member of the global Voices community.